 I. There is a merger between two or more previously independent companies;

 II.
-There is a direct or indirect acquisition, by one or more companies, of control or parts of one or more companies, by means of purchase or leasing of shares, membership units, convertible securities, tangible or intangible assets or any kind of agreement;
+There is a direct or indirect acquisition, by one or more companies, of control or parts of one or more companies, by means of purchase or leasing of shares, membership units, titles or convertible securities, tangible or intangible assets, by contract or by any other means or form;

 III.
 One or more companies absorb another company or companies; or